Updated on: December 5, 2024

 McAfee’s app filtering is really good, too.
 You’ll see every app on your kid’s Windows device on your McAfee dashboard.
 From here, you can allow and block specific apps and set daily time limits for them in 30-minute increments.

-I like its web filtering, too.
 McAfee automatically blocks inappropriate sites based on your kid’s age in Google Chrome, Firefox, and Edge on Windows.
 For example, a 12-year-old won’t be able to access dating and gambling sites but will have access to games and entertainment content.
 In tests, these filters worked in incognito mode and even when I used a VPN.
-I still prefer Norton Family, as it filters content by 45+ content categories, compared to McAfee’s 15+ website categories.
+Both Norton Family and Qustodio offer more pre-set website filters compared to McAfee’s 15+ website categories.

 I think it’s great that McAfee allows your kid to request access to a site.
 This makes sure your kid always has access to necessary educational resources that might have been inaccurately blocked.
 In my tests on Windows 11, I instantly received the request on my parental dashboard (FamilySafety sometimes takes up to 10 minutes due to occasional syncing issues).

-McAfee Safe Family costs $7.99 / month, with options to bundle it with McAfee+ Premium ($39.99 / year), McAfee+ Advanced ($69.99 / year), and McAfee+ Ultimate ($199.99 / year).
+McAfee Safe Family is bundled with McAfee+ Premium ($49.99 / year), McAfee+ Advanced ($89.99 / year), and McAfee+ Ultimate ($199.99 / year).
 I recommend getting the McAfee+ Ultimate package, as it includes excellent antivirus software, a VPN, and identity theft protection, so you get a comprehensive solution that protects you from all kinds of online threats.

 Bottom Line:

 McAfee Safe Family is a great choice for setting time limits on your kid’s Windows PC across all Windows 10 and 11 versions.
 It lets you set custom schedules, which gives you a lot of flexibility, and you can even set daily time limits for every app your kid has on their PC.
-McAfee’s web filtering works well, including on browsers like Chrome and Firefox, and your kid even gets an option to request access to a blocked site in case the filters accidentally blocked a site they need for school or extracurricular activities.
 All McAfee plans come with a 30-day money-back guarantee.

 Read our full McAfee Safe Family review